 Tips for Retirement Planning

-- While investing can be an effective way to save for retirement, you can also build your savings by putting your money into a retirement plan.
+• While investing in a taxable brokerage account can be an effective way to save for retirement, you can also build your savings by putting your money into a retirement plan.
 One common retirement plan that lets you save pre-tax money is a 401(k).
 If your employer doesn’t offer that plan, you should also consider using a traditional IRA or Roth IRA.
 Our retirement calculator can help you determine whether you’re saving enough for retirement.